Updated Nov 23, 2025

 Winner: Foam mattress

-Memory foam mattresses are made entirely of foam, making them great for pressure relief and motion isolation.
 Memory foam mattresses have risen in popularity as a more affordable and convenient option to a traditional spring mattress.
+Still, like any mattress type, they come with unique advantages and a few trade-offs depending on your sleep style and preferences.

 Understanding the potential cons of memory foam can help you make an informed decision about if it’s the right choice for you.
 Here are some drawbacks of memory foam mattresses: